At Le Procope, the first literary coffeeshop was born:

 Paris in the 18th century had become the centre of the new art movement and the heart of Romanticism and Le Procope was probably one of the locations where many of the new liberal philosophy was discussed and debated by the likes of Diderot, Voltaire, d’Alembert and Benjamin Franklin.

-According to Café Procope’s literature, the history of Café Procope is closely linked with 18th century revolutionary ideas – Robespierre, Dantan, and Marat used the café as a meeting place as did the young lieutenant Napoleon Bonaparte who would leave his hat there as security while he went out in search of money to pay his café bill.
+According to Café Procope’s literature, the history of Café Procope is closely linked with the 18th century enlightenment movement.
+During the French Revolution Robespierre, Dantan, and Marat used the café as a meeting place as did the young lieutenant Napoleon Bonaparte who would leave his hat there as security while he went out in search of money to pay his café bill.

 Café Procope was renovated in 1989 and maintains the style of the 18th century.
 There are two floors – the long and narrow downstairs dining room is decorated in red and gold with inlaid tile floors and cut-glass chandeliers.
 The upstairs is more elaborate with mirrors and oil paintings.
 Voltaire’s table is still there providing links to its distinguished past.

 These days the Café still attracts a mix clientele of writers, journalists, university professors, businessmen and some tourists.
 The menu is interesting and the prices won’t break the bank, but most of all the history of the place is priceless.